lhkbob/eve-swagger-js/generated/docs/ContactsApi.md

 var standing = 3.4; // Number | Standing for the contact

-var watched = false; // Boolean | Whether the contact should be watched, note this is only effective on characters

-var labelId = 0; // Integer | Add a custom label to the contact, use 0 for clearing label

 var contactIds = [new EveSwaggerInterface.[Integer]()]; // [Integer] | A list of contacts to edit

 var opts = {
-  'datasource': "tranquility" // String | The server name you would like data from };
+  'watched': false, // Boolean | Whether the contact should be watched, note this is only effective on characters 'labelId': 0, // Integer | Add a custom label to the contact, use 0 for clearing label 'datasource': "tranquility" // String | The server name you would like data from };